bradenpeterson/Pokedex/README.md

 # Pokedex Application

-A comprehensive Pokedex web application built with Next.js 16, React 19, and TypeScript.
+A Pokedex web application built with Next.js 16, React 19, and TypeScript.
 This application provides detailed information about Pokemon, locations, moves, and generations from the Pokemon universe, powered by the [PokeAPI](https://pokeapi.co/).

 ## Live Demo